Cheddar Biscuits in a basket covered with a white and grey towel (with logo overlay)

 Jump to Recipe

 Cheddar Biscuits are so simple to make and are great with many different recipes.
 Especially seafood recipes!
+The first time we made them was to go with a tilapia dinner.
+After that, we made them as a side for plenty of other meals.
 These are very similar to the biscuits served as an appetizer at Red Lobster restaurants.

 This recipe is for a simple drop biscuit made from Bisquick, milk, and cheddar cheese.
 The cheddar cheese is what keeps the biscuits from drying out when they are baked.